MrLeninstalock/pastebin-find/README.md

 Objectif
 ========

++ USE TOR TO BE FUCKING ANONYMOUS AND AVOID BEING BLOCKED LIKE A WEIRDO
 + Save extract of findings
 + Make some cool stats (when are the most file uploaded etc)
 + Mail to owner when something is found